 Single feed scanners capture images of one item at a time, and though slower than batch feed scanners, they are significantly less expensive.
 They are primarily used for remote deposit capture by businesses that accept checks and money orders, but don’t handle enough of them to justify a higher speed machine.
 The CheXpress® CX30 is Digital Check’s award-winning entry into the single feed market.
 The SmartSource® Micro Elite is our newest entry into the single feed scanner market.

 A single feed scanner is a device dedicated to scanning checks, deposit slips, and similar financial documents; it usually cannot be used for general purpose scanning of photos, full page documents and the like.
 So, what’s the advantage of using one instead of an off the shelf scanner that you can buy at the store?

-Even though it’s a single feed device, the CX30 still scans much faster than most commercially available scanners.
+Even though they are single feed devices, the CheXpress CX30 and SmartSource Micro Elite scanners still scan much faster than most commercially available scanners.
 A single feed check scanner takes about one to two seconds per item, where an off the shelf device might take 10 seconds or more.

 Off the shelf scanners do not have MICR read heads to capture the magnetic ink at the bottom of checks and money orders.
 Banks often require MICR capability in order to use their remote deposit services.

 Dedicated check scanners have metal baseplates and employ motors that are designed to be used many thousands of times, and are not as susceptible to wear and tear as light duty office scanners.